hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMEvent.class/README.md

-An event can be added to a calendar
+This is a data class that contains all information of an event.
+It can be displayed with EventMorph.